bskaplou/qmk_companion_app/README.md

 ```

-Recreate existing icons with command
+### Icons

+Existing icons can be recreated and new icons can be rendered from ttf font with command

 ```
 python render_icons.py